doino-gretchenliev/docker-bind/README.md

 ## Installation

-Automated builds of the image are available on [Dockerhub](https://hub.docker.com/r/sameersbn/bind) and is the recommended method of installation.
+Automated builds of the image are available on [Dockerhub](https://hub.docker.com/r/gretch/bind) and is the recommended method of installation.

-> **Note**: Builds are also available on [Quay.io](https://quay.io/repository/sameersbn/bind)

 ```bash
 docker pull sameersbn/bind:9.11.3-20190113